Shahrukh-13/Octoskull/README.md

 ![Animatronic_octoskull](https://github.com/user-attachments/assets/35480357-565d-4985-833a-e7f81111822b)

 When I saw her papercraft I immediately thought that it will look so awesome if the tentacels could move, so I decided to make this animatronic project.
-The skull is made of paper and its design is taken from Methakura's free OctoSkull papercraft.
+The project uses 12 servosm The skull is made of paper and its design is taken from Methakura's free OctoSkull papercraft.
 The tentacles use different servos and the frame is built mostly with MG996/MG995 compatible servo brackets (I had to use some acrylic pieces for the microservos).

 # System Block Diagram